Leadership, Organisations and Behaviour (LOB) at Henley Business School offers 4 fully-funded PhD scholarships for September 2020 entry.

 As part of your personal development, you will be encouraged to engage in teaching (formal training also provided), research activities, conferences and events within the Business School and around the world.

 The 4 fully-funded PhD scholarships are awarded based on the quality of your research proposal, outstanding academic merit and two reference letters (preferably from academics).
-The closing date for funding applications is 3) June 2019.
+The application deadline for scholarships is the 30th June 2020.

 You should have obtained a Masters degree at distinction or merit level (including the dissertation) in a relevant area from an internationally recognised university.
 Relevant research and/or industry experience may be considered for those with exceptional strengths.